They say that everything is bigger in Texas. This is undoubtedly the case when it comes to cannabis and hemp law confusion.

 Is It Legal to Use CBD Products in Texas?

-Thanks to HB 1325, the answer is yes if it contains 0.3% THC at the most and comes from hemp.
+Thanks to HB 1325, the answer is yes if it contains a maximum of 0.3% THC and comes from hemp.
 The bill was an essential means of protecting CBD sellers and consumers in Texas.

 In April 2018, the Department of State Health Services (DSHS) considered the possible outlawing of CBD products from online and in-store shelves.
 Fortunately, the DSHS decided to put a hold on its efforts “to strip [CBD-infused products] from Texas retail stores.”